Here’s a question that gets asked a lot this time of year, as the high hopes we express as New Year’s resolutions begin to fade:

 Which one is best?

-We recently formed a partnership with a company called PowerWallet to provide this service to our readers.
-I personally know the people behind PowerWallet and I use it myself.
-It’s secure and it’s free.
-I hope you’ll try it, but there are others: Mint.com and budgettracker.com, to name a couple.
+A few years ago, we started recommending a company called PowerWallet to provide this service to our readers.
+I personally know the people behind PowerWallet, and I use it myself.
+It’s secure, and it’s free.
+I hope you’ll try it, but there are others: mint.com and budgettracker.com, to name a couple.

 Bottom line?
 If you’re like Jeff and this is the year you’re determined to achieve your financial goals, my single best bit of advice is to try automatic expense tracking.
-It won’t take a long time to set up and offers the best way to stay on track.
+It won’t take a long time to set up and offers the shortest path to your awesome financial destinations.